sh4nx0r/sh4nx0r.github.io/_posts/2017-04-21-mega-guide-information-security-interview-questions.md

 the table, reads the route (address) and then transfers to the particular target without transmitting throughout the network.
 They operate of the Data Link layer as they deal with MAC addresses.

 **Routers:** They are expensive than Switches.
-Ultimately they do Network Address Translation(NAT) which helps you connected to the Internet.
+Ultimately they do Network Address Translation(NAT) which helps you connect to the Internet.
 They have support for DHCP and it helps in automatically configuring ip addresses for multiple machines on the network.
 They operate on Network layer as they deal with IP addresses.

 ### 25. Which protocol does DNS use?

 DNS requests make use of UDP protocol instead of TCP.
-UDP protocol are unreliable when compared to TCP, but they are faster when they are compared to TCP.
+UDP protocol are unreliable when compared to TCP, but they are faster when compared to TCP.
 The load factor is very important when it comes to DNS, since TCP makes use of a three-way-handshake., it will be a little slower than UDP.

 ### 26. State a few steps you would use to secure a Linux machine.